 Hi, I'm Sage.
-I build up and break down stuff in the open.
+I build things up and break them down in the open.

 In early 2021, I got my bachelor's degree in Computer Science from Universitas Indonesia.
 Shortly after, I worked as a Frontend Developer at a startup in Indonesia for about a year.
 Then I joined Torchbox to pursue my passion in open source by developing Wagtail CMS and its ecosystem.
 Following one of my dreams, I moved to Bristol, UK in late 2022.